PLC-lang/rusty/book/src/using_rusty/build_configuration.md

 ### libraries

-To link several objects into one executable `rustyc` has the option to add libraries and automatically build and link them together.</br>
+To link several objects into one executable `plc` has the option to add libraries and automatically build and link them together.</br>
 The `libraries` keyword is optional.

 ```json